 As with other case furniture of the period, walnut veneers predominated.
 Some lowboy carcases were veneered as if tea caddies i.e. seamlessly enveloped in veneer, while others were curiously veneered in a patchwork fashion that highlighted each individual component of the carcase – legs included.
 While pieced veneers such as burr or other highly figured woods might not be too conspicuous, the same cannot be said of plainer cuts of veneers.
 At any rate, the figure of the chosen veneers appears to have been of greater magnitude to our forefathers than the manner in which they were laid.

 The tops of early lowboys shared the same mouldings as other contemporary small tables and chests.

 Drawer construction also echoed coeval case furniture: Early drawer fronts were unadorned; any decoration – in the form of D-moulding (figs. 1, 6 & 11), double bead moulding (figs. 4 & 10) and bead-and-channel moulding (fig. 15) – was applied around the drawer openings.

-The cock-beaded drawer (fig. 14) first appeared about 1720 and was fashionable until the early nineteenth-century and beyond.
-D- and bead carcase mouldings lingered on until about 1730 whereupon ovolo-lipped drawers (figs. 5, 12 & 13) enjoyed a couple of decades of popularity.
+The cock-beaded drawer (fig. 14) first appeared about 1720 and was fashionable until the nineteenth-century and beyond.
+D- and bead carcase mouldings lingered on until about 1730 whereupon ovolo-lipped drawers (figs. 5, 12 & 13) enjoyed three decades of popularity.